 Only holders of ordinary shares of record at the close of business on the Record Date are entitled to vote at the AGM.
 For purposes of voting at the AGM, each ordinary share is entitled to one vote upon all matters to be acted upon at the AGM.
-Two or more persons holding or representing by proxy not less than one-third in nominal value of the outstanding ordinary shares shall constitute a quorum throughout the meeting.
+The presence of two or more shareholders entitled to vote and present in person or by proxy or (in the case of a shareholder being a corporation) by its duly authorized representative representing not less than one-third in nominal value of the total issued voting shares of the Company throughout the meeting shall constitute a quorum.
 The affirmative vote of a simple majority of the votes cast in person or by proxy at the AGM and entitled to vote on the ordinary resolutions is required to adopt the ordinary resolutions.

-Only ordinary shares that are voted are taken into account in determining the proportion of votes cast for each resolution.
-Any ordinary shares not voted (whether by abstention, broker non-vote or otherwise) will only impact the percentage of votes cast for or against the adoption of each resolution.
+Only ordinary shares that are voted are taken into account in determining the proportion of votes cast for or against each resolution.
+Shares that are not voted will not be counted towards the total number of votes casted.
 Except for determining the presence or absence of a quorum for the transaction of business, broker non-votes are not counted for any purpose in determining whether a matter has been approved.